Great Bear Foundation

-A tour of the Salish-Kootenai College Art Department, the annual Kicking Horse Job Corps Pow Wow, & looking for bears in the Mission Mountains.
+A tour of the Salish-Kootenai College Art Department, the annual Kicking Horse Job Corps Pow Wow, & exploring bear habitat in the Mission Mountains.

 Join us as we head to Salish Kootenai College in Pablo, MT for a tour of the Art Department with Director, Corky Clairmont.
 Then, we’ll head to the Powwow at Kicking Horse Job Corps, where we sponsor a bear dance.
 We’ll wrap up the day exploring the Mission Mountains, looking for bears and bear sign.
 Meet at the Great Bear Foundation office, 802 E Front Street, Missoula, at 9:00 AM, or contact us for details to meet us in Pablo.
 Space in our vehicle is limited, so please let us know ahead of time if you plan to join us.